No one enjoys being taxed as taxes affect income.

 6. Singapore

-Singapore is considered one of the tax-friendly jurisdictions in the world.
+Singapore offers a stable political environment and attractive tax policies and is considered one of the most tax-friendly jurisdictions in the world.

 Foreign capital can be held tax-free in Singapore and dividends are also not taxed in Singapore, making it easy for multinational companies and foreign investors to invest and repatriate profit.

-Singapore also provides tax incentives for SMEs in some economic sectors that are deemed beneficial to the country’s economy.
+Singapore tax haven also provides tax incentives for SMEs in some economic sectors that are deemed beneficial to the country's economy and business environment.

 There are also other tax benefits such as tax exemptions for startups capped at 75% exemption on the first $100,000.